alynes/portfolio/RESUME.md

 - Backend design and development in Django Rest Framework ORM and custom mix-in's, as well as .NET core with Entity Framework.

-- Issue tracking and AGILE storyboarding with YouTrack integrated into Jetbrains IDE's
+- Issue tracking and AGILE storyboarding (Kanban) with YouTrack integrated into Jetbrains IDE.

 - GIT repository management and maintenance.

 #### Associate Developer at Verity Inst.
 June 2018 - Current